micahjmartin/main/FreeBSD.md

 #### Firewalls

 Firstly, you must enable the pf firewall in `/etc/rc.conf`.
-This allows the firewall to run on boot and to load the logs from a file.
+This allows the firewall to run on boot and to load the rules from a file.

 	$ pf_enable="YES"
 	$ pf_rules="/etc/pf.conf" *#Check if you can change the name of this file*